-This Environmental Offset Package for the Carmichael Coal Mine and Rail Project (the offset package) is the second stage in the delivery of the project's offset plan.
-The offset package is based on updated project information and will support the supplementary environmental impact statement (SEIS) as well as address stakeholder submissions raised with reference to the EIS.
-Specifically, this package:
+In August 2013 Adani submitted the project's supplementary EIS (SEIS), which included a comprehensive Environmental Offset Package for the Carmichael Coal and Rail Project (the offset package), to the Queensland and Australian Governments.
+The offset package was based on updated project information and addressed stakeholder submissions raised with reference to the EIS.
+Specifically, the offset package: